-AGS’s new internal charging model begins on 1 July 2019
+AGS’s new internal charging model began on 1 July 2019

-On 1 July 2019, in accordance with a decision of Government, AGS will move to an internal charging (or
+On 1 July 2019, in accordance with a decision of Government, AGS moved to an internal charging (or cost-recovery) model.

-AGS will aim to set its rates and otherwise charge for its work so that, over the course of a business cycle, it recovers the money it needs to operate efficiently and effectively as a self-funded legal service.
-AGS will no longer aim to make a profit.
+AGS aims to set its rates and otherwise charge for its work so that, over the course of a business cycle, it recovers the money it needs to operate efficiently and effectively as a self-funded legal service.
+AGS no longer aims to make a profit.